nasa/cumulus-orca/website/docs/developer/research/research-s3-bucket-policies.md

 Replace the number `782417781503` with your DR account number.

 The Resource value is the bucket and bucket paths that the Cumulus application can access.
-Replace `sandbox-orca-glacier-archive` with the name of the Orca archive bucket created in the [Versioned Glacier Bucket](#versioned-glacier-bucket) section.
+Replace `PREFIX-orca-archive-versioned` with the name of the Orca archive bucket created in the [Versioned Glacier Bucket](#versioned-glacier-bucket) section.

-It may be possible to combine the two `Inventory-PREFIX-orca-glacier-archive-*` rules, but this has not yet been tested.
+It may be possible to combine the two `Inventory-PREFIX-orca-archive-*` rules, but this has not yet been tested.

 We should also remove the ACL capabilities due to AWS potential deprecation.
 This will be detailed in a [future section](#acl-rule-replacement).